diStyApps/seait/README.md

 - [ ] Pre-installed auto1111 version
 - [ ] Fully independent version without Python or Git dependencies

-See the [open issues](https://github.com/diStyApps/seait/issues) for a full list of proposed features (and known issues).
+See the [Project/Feature Requests](https://github.com/diStyApps/seait/discussions/11) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>